-The district may operate a school store in which students may purchase food, beverage, personal and consumable items.
+The district may operate a school store in which students may purchase food, beverage, personal and consumable items in accordance with the school's wellness policy.
 Said purchases shall not be subject to any fee waiver.

 Q. Other Items:

 Charges for yearbooks, class rings, graduation announcements, letter jackets, club or organization apparel, team T-shirts, shooting shirts, and similar items are sold as a convenience to students at their choice and are not fees or requirements as covered under this policy.